apetenchea/ml-notes/README.md

-# ML Notes
-Notebooks on machine learning
+ML stuff.
+Good to have around.